ivmartel/dwv/readme.txt

 DWV
 -----

 A simple javascript/HTLM5 (only) DICOM web viewer.
+Not yet fully DICOM compliant, for now only supports:
+ * 512*512 2D images (or less)
+ * Little Endian transfer syntax

-I'm a beginner at both javascript and HTML5 so any coding/implementation comments are welcome.
+All coding/implementation comments are welcome.

 For now works only with local files.